-Michael Brown, executive vice president & general manager for Skanska’s Florida operations, spoke to Commercial Property Executive about the Sunshine State’s construction sector and what to expect going forward.
+Michael C. Brown, executive vice president & general manager for Skanska’s Florida operations, spoke to Commercial Property Executive about the Sunshine State’s construction sector and what to expect going forward.
 Furthermore, Brown talked about the firm’s current P3 projects across the U.S.

 What is the current status of Florida’s construction sector compared to recent years?